Hairy Yellow-faced Bee - Hylaeus hyalinatus

 Species Description

-Widespread and frequent or locally common in the Southern half of the UK, thinning out further North.
-Habitat includes: quarries, coast (sand dunes, shingle, bases of cliffs), Hedgerows, meadows, gardens, parks, cemeteries / churchyards, allotments.
-Flight period: May to September.
-Life story: Nests in holes found n masonry, rocks, sandbanks, dead stems, wood etc. It takes pollen from various flowers as food for its young and plasters/seals the walls of its nest and tunnel entrance with secretions applied with their mouth parts.
-Which then Drys and becomes like cellophane.
-Flowers visited: White Bryony, Mock-orange, Biting Stonecrop, English Stonecrop, Bramble, Silverweed, Rose, Spurge, Bloody Crane’s-bill, Ground-elder, Water Drop-wort, Wild Parsnip, Hogweed, Wild Carrot, Field Bindweed, Dodder, Thyme, Speedwell, Hedge Veronica, Sheep’s-bit Scabious, Creeping Thistle, Greater Knapweed, Goldenrod, Mayweed, Autumn Squill, Onion.
+Widespread and frequent or locally common in the southern half of the UK, thinning out further north.
+Habitat includes: quarries, coast (sand dunes, shingle, bases of cliffs), hedgerows, meadows, gardens, parks, cemeteries / churchyards, allotments etc. Flight period: May to September.
+Life story: Nests in holes found in masonry, rocks, sandbanks, dead stems, wood etc. Females take pollen from various flowers as food for its young and plasters / seals the walls of its nest and tunnel entrance with secretions applied with their mouth parts which then dries and becomes like cellophane.
+Flowers visited: White Bryony, Mock-orange, Biting Stonecrop, English Stonecrop, Bramble, Silverweed, Rose, Spurges, Bloody Crane’s-bill, Ground-elder, Water Drop-wort, Wild Parsnip, Hogweed, Wild Carrot, Field Bindweed, Dodder, Thyme, Speedwell, Hebe, Sheep’s-bit Scabious, Creeping Thistle, Greater Knapweed, Goldenrod, Mayweed, Autumn Squill, Allium.

 - Shingle Yellow-face Bee (Hylaeus annularis) xx x